Expected Performance of a Mean-Reversion Trading Strategy - Part 3

 6 Further directions

 Several extensions of this framework merit investigation.
 The analysis throughout assumes a constant fair value; when v_t itself follows a random walk or trend, the OU dynamics of X_t remain valid but the assumption dp_t = dX_t breaks down, and the interplay between estimation bias and fair-value drift becomes considerably richer.
 A related question is the optimal choice of \lambda in the presence of trading costs: the unbiased (\lambda=0) strategy generates the highest expected PnL but relies on continuous rebalancing, and some smoothing of fair value may actually improve net performance by reducing turnover.
-On the analytical side, the EMA has the cleanest closed-form results thanks to the Markov property of the joint system, but simple moving averages and other kernel estimators are common in practice; their qualitative behaviour follows from the general trailing-estimate result above, with quantitative differences depending on the kernel shape.

 In the next post we turn to a complementary source of error: uncertainty in the OU parameters \theta and \sigma themselves.
 Joint estimation of these parameters and fair value introduces additional correlations with the mispricing, and the rolling-estimation framework developed here will provide the analytical bridge between Parts 3 and 4.